00Emily00/Initial-Pre-Work/README.md

 ## How many instances of the databases connected to the server application are created?

 put your answer here - What I understand is that instances and databases are closely related.
 Databases "are a collection of files that reside on the server"[1] The instance "is the allocated memory and collection of processes running on the server."[1]
 On this page it also says that "each instance runs on a separate server so the load is spread out on more than one machine."[1]
 So to answer the question, I think that only one instance of the database is created per server.
+I also found some additional info that "Real Apllication Clusters (RAC)...let you have multiple instances attached to one database"
 1. https://searchoracle.techtarget.com/answer/What-is-an-instance